Homotopy properties of horizontal loop spaces and applications to closed sub-riemannian geodesics: Introduction

 \subsection{Acknowledgements}

 Most of the research presented in this paper has been developed while the first author was visiting the {\it Forschungsinstitut f\"ur Mathematik} at the ETH Z\"urich and the second author was supported by ETH and SNSF.
 The authors would like to thank the Institut for the hospitality and the excellent working conditions.
+In the final steps of the revision, the second author was supported by the EPSRC First Grant EP/R004730/1. \\The quality of this manuscript improved after the revision made by the reviewer, whose careful reading has been extremely helpful for the authors.